 Under this scenario, each NSP deploys its own DHCP server to perform network configuration tasks.
-Any DHCP client can obtain the necessary network configuration settings to gain network access from a DHCP server (unless manual 10 reservations are employed).
+Any DHCP 35 address, temporary new configuration information is proclient can obtain the necessary network configuration settings to gain network access from a DHCP server (unless manual reservations are employed).
 Thus, if a DHCP approach is employed by the NSP, each user must be authenticated or the NSP will not be able to deny access to an unauthorized user.
-DHCP can also create problems with user traceability.
-Since clients are given an IP address from a pool of available 15 addresses, the network administrator does not know who is using each IP address.
+40 DHCP can also create problems with user traceability.
+Since clients are given an IP address from a pool of available addresses, the network administrator does not know who is using each IP address.

-The traceability issue can be solved by binding MAC addresses to permanent DHCP leases (e.g., manual reservations).
+The traceability issue can be solved by binding MAC 45 addresses to permanent DHCP leases (e.g., manual reservations).
 Several cable NSPs are using this approach.
-This, 20 however, requires the NSP to manually track each user's MAC address.
-This approach forces the user to call a customer service representative at the NSP with his new MAC address each time he changes computers or network interface cards (NIC).
-This process of tracking MAC addresses 25 requires manual intervention and is burdensome for the NSP; it is not a scalable solution for millions of subscribers.
+This, however, requires the NSP to manually track each user's MAC address.
+This approach forces the user to call a customer service representative at the NSP with his new MAC 50 address each time he changes computers or network interface cards (NIC).
+This process of tracking MAC addresses requires manual intervention and is burdensome for the NSP; it is not a scalable solution for millions of subscribers.

-The DHCP approach generally leads to either lengthy customer support calls or worse, on-site visits to the subscribers' homes to set configuration parameters.
-This process is not 30 complete once the initial customer configuration has been established.
-The configuration process must be repeated each time the subscriber changes or upgrades his computer or network interface card.
-This places a substantial and costly customer support burden on the NSP trying to roll out resi-35 dential broadband service.
+The DHCP approach generally leads to either lengthy cus- 55 tomer support calls or worse, on-site visits to the subscribers' homes to set configuration parameters.
+This process is not complete once the initial customer configuration has been established.
+The configuration process must be repeated each time the subscriber changes or upgrades his computer or 60 network interface card.
+This places a substantial and costly customer support burden on the NSP trying to roll out residential broadband service.

-In accordance with the present invention, automatic user tracking and security is provided by detecting a unique indicator of the user attempting to access the network, such as the 40 MAC address, and then translating subsequent packets received from that user in accordance with data stored in a server.
+In accordance with the present invention, automatic user 65 tracking and security is provided by detecting a unique indicator of the user attempting to access the network, such as the

+MAC address, and then translating subsequent packets received from that user in accordance with data stored in a server.

-In one embodiment of the present invention, the first time a subscriber accesses his residential network, the Nomadix 45 solution has the ability to redirect that user to a sign-in page on his browser.
+In one embodiment of the present invention, the first time a subscriber accesses his residential network, the Nomadix solution has the ability to redirect that user to a sign-in page on his browser.
 Nomadix refers herein to the assignee of the present invention.
-Then, our adaptive networking technology creates a database that automatically records the user's MAC address once an existing customer database or security server 50 (such as RADIUS or TACACS) authenticates the user.
+Then, our adaptive networking technology creates a database that automatically records the user's MAC address once an existing customer database or security server (such as RADIUS or TACACS) authenticates the user.
 The Nomadix databases have been built to easily integrate with these subscriber access systems.
-Like a router, the Nomadix technology continues to track the IP and MAC settings for each user on the network, eliminating the need for further 55 sign-ins.
+Like a router, the Nomadix technology continues to track the IP and MAC settings for 15 each user on the network, eliminating the need for further sign-ins.
 This allows the NSP to trace network problems and track usage.

-In addition, the underlying dynamic NAT approach used to translate static IP addresses can create an additional layer of security for subscribers, since their private IP information 60 never gets transmitted over the public IP.
-Description ration protocol (DHCP) is processed by looking up the customer's configuration from a previously prepared database and assigning the User's configuration to the packet which is then processed in the normal manner.
+In addition, the underlying dynamic NAT approach used to translate static IP addresses can create an additional layer of security for subscribers, since their private IP information never gets transmitted over the public IP.

+Referring now generally to all attachments and figures, and in particular to FIG. 50, when a packet is received, the MAC address within the packet is compared to the store of valid customer MAC address.
+If the packet is from a valid MAC address, the user activity is logged.
+A dynamic host configuration protocol (DHCP) is processed by looking up the customer's configuration from a previously prepared database and assigning the User's configuration to the packet which is then processed in the normal manner.
 If no DHCP request is made, the packet is translated or redirected as required before normal processing.

-Referring now generally to all attachments and figures, and in particular to FIG. 50, when a packet is received, the MAC address within the packet is compared to the store of valid 65 customer MAC address.
-If the packet is from a valid MAC address, the user activity is logged.
-A dynamic host configu-